-In June 2016, we borrowed \$500,000 from a trust for which Mr. Desmarais and his wife serve as the trustees and which was established for the benefit of Mr. Desmarais's immediate family (the "Desmarais Trust").
-The promissory note evidencing the loan (the "Desmarais Trust Note") provided for the payment of the principal amount, together with interest at the rate of 10% per annum, in July 2017.
-In July 2017, we and the Desmarais Trust agreed to amend the Desmarais Trust Note to provide for a maturity date of December 1, 2017 and an increase in the interest rate to 15% per annum effective July 1, 2017.
-In the event that, prior to the maturity date of the Desmarais Trust Note, we receive net proceeds of \$10,000,000 from a single equity or debt financing (as opposed to a series of related or unrelated financings), the Desmarais Trust has the right to require that we prepay the amount due under the Desmarais Trust Note (subject to the consent of the party that provided the particular financing).
-In consideration of the loan, we issued to the Desmarais Trust a five-year warrant for the purchase of 40,000 shares of our common stock at an exercise price of \$4.00 per share.
+In June 2016, we borrowed \$500,000 from Tuxis Trust, a trust for which John M. Desmarais, one of our non-employee directors and principal stockholders, and his wife serve as the trustees and which was established for the benefit of Mr. Desmarais's immediate family.
+The promissory note evidencing the loan (the "Tuxis Trust Note") provided for the payment of the principal amount, together with interest at the rate of 10% per annum, in July 2017.
+In July 2017, we and Tuxis Trust agreed to amend the Tuxis Trust Note to provide for a maturity date of December 1, 2017 and an increase in the interest rate to 15% per annum effective July 1, 2017.
+In the event that, prior to the maturity date of the Tuxis Trust Note, we receive net proceeds of \$10,000,000 from a single equity or debt financing (as opposed to a series of related or unrelated financings), Tuxis Trust has the right to require that we prepay the amount due under the Tuxis Trust Note (subject to the consent of the party that provided the particular financing).
+In consideration of the loan, we issued to Tuxis Trust a five-year warrant for the purchase of 40,000 shares of our common stock at an exercise price of \$4.00 per share.